Aarception/Mo-information-security-portfolio/README.md

 ##### Born From The Question:

-*`Can the same commercial entity that issues a credential under a unified opportunity representation explain, in that same unified posture, why the credential's signal cannot be transmitted for verification to itself, and, if it cannot, who bears responsibility for a discontinuity that the entity alone designed, maintains, and profits from?`*
+> *`Can the same commercial entity that issues a credential under a unified opportunity representation explain, in that same unified posture, why the credential's signal cannot be transmitted for verification to itself, and, if it cannot, who bears responsibility for a discontinuity that the entity alone designed, maintains, and profits from?`*

+---
+## Regarding The Board Traversal Experiment From August 14-September 14

+`It has been decided to disclose the results and the experience in the Book, rathet than shared online, so as to meaningfully engage context, clarity, and consequence.
+The letter that was to be sent to the Board will not be sent but be archived in the book chapter devoted to the 7th Boundary.`

 ---